RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>1</sup> And Samson went down to Timnath, and saw a woman in Timnath of the daughters of the Philistines.
 <sup>2</sup> And he came up, and told his father and his mother, and said, I have seen a woman in Timnath of the daughters of the Philistines: now therefore get her for me to wife.
 <sup>3</sup> Then his father and his mother said unto him, [Is there] never a woman among the daughters of thy brethren, or among all my people, that thou goest to take a wife of the uncircumcised Philistines?
-And Samson said unto his father, Get her for me; for she pleaseth me well .
+And Samson said unto his father, Get her for me; for she pleaseth me well.
 <sup>4</sup> But his father and his mother knew not that it [was] of the LORD, that he sought an occasion against the Philistines: for at that time the Philistines had dominion over Israel.
 <sup>5</sup> Then went Samson down, and his father and his mother, to Timnath, and came to the vineyards of Timnath: and, behold, a young lion roared against him.
 <sup>6</sup> And the Spirit of the LORD came mightily upon him, and he rent him as he would have rent a kid, and [he had] nothing in his hand: but he told not his father or his mother what he had done.
-<sup>7</sup> And he went down, and talked with the woman; and she pleased Samson well .
+<sup>7</sup> And he went down, and talked with the woman; and she pleased Samson well.
 <sup>8</sup> And after a time he returned to take her, and he turned aside to see the carcase of the lion: and, behold, [there was] a swarm of bees and honey in the carcase of the lion.
 <sup>9</sup> And he took thereof in his hands, and went on eating, and came to his father and mother, and he gave them, and they did eat: but he told not them that he had taken the honey out of the carcase of the lion.
 <sup>10</sup> So his father went down unto the woman: and Samson made there a feast; for so used the young men to do.